MicheleBertoli/react-automata/README.md

 </button>
 ```

-### Action functions
+### Action methods

-All the component's functions whose names match the names of the actions, are fired when the related transition happen.
+All the component's methods whose names match the names of the actions, are fired when the related transition happen.
 For example:

 ```js